 - Civil damages if you provide inappropriate or insufficient service

 Because you have unlimited personal liability in a sole proprietorship, a vendor, customer, or lender can come after your personal assets to satisfy any obligations of the business.
-This is in contrast to LLCs, S-corps, and C-corps, which create a liability shield between a business and its owners.

 3. Difficult to Raise Capital

 Structuring your business as a sole proprietorship is not a good idea if you may need to raise money from outside investors.
 This is because there’s no real business to sell, so it’s almost impossible to raise money unless you have tangible assets or intellectual property that investors can buy into.